adkelley/javascript-to-purescript/tut26/README.md

     from :: forall f g a b.
 Iso f g -> b -> a from = to <<< inverse

 The function `to` takes two arguments, the `Iso a b` type constructor, where `a` and `b` are functions, and the value `a` to be transformed.
-Using PureScripts pattern matching, we match on the first function and use it to transform our `a` value.
+Using PureScripts pattern matching, we match on the first function `f` and use it to transform our `a` value.
 The function `from` is similar, but in this case, we are transforming a `b` value to an `a` value.
 Now, matching the JavaScript example above, let's use this isomorphism to turn a string into a list of characters.
 First, we create our `Iso` type constructor:

     chars :: Iso String (Array String)
     chars = Iso (split (Pattern "")) (joinWith "")

-From the above, similar to the JavaScript example, our `Iso a b` is constructed using the `chars` function.
-Thus, `to chars a`  transforms a string `a` into a character array, and `from chars b` takes a character array `b` and transforms it to a string.
+Our `Iso a b` is constructed using the `chars` function.
+Thus, `to chars a` transforms a string `a` into a character array, and `from chars b` takes a character array `b` and transforms it into a string.
 Using purescript's REPL, we can test both sides to ensure we've constructed this isomorphism correctly:

     pulp psci
     > import Main